hanwendong1/AVS463-f20/content/1-Getting-Started.md

 </html>

-You can check out [this guide](https://libguides.uidaho.edu/boolean) for more information on Boolean logic.
+You can check out [this guide](https://libguides.uidaho.edu/boolean) to learn more about Boolean logic.

-{% capture alert %}*Note:* Jekyll does not officially support Windows, however it is cross platform (they just don’t officially write windows documentation or check for bugs).
-There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it can be out of date and inaccurate.{% endcapture %}
-{% include alert.md text=alert color="warning" %}